The Chronospédia project

 (French version)

-Warning: this site is not affiliated with any employer, and is solely made as an independent researcher.
-It contains constructive criticism and does not try in any way to be disparaging.
-To restore the truth is not to disparage, it is the duty of the researcher.
+Disclaimer: This site does not endorse any employer and is established by an independent researcher.
+It contains constructive criticism and is in no way intended to denigrate.
+Restoring the truth is not denigrating; it is the researcher's duty.

 Beavers make beautiful dams, but destroy forests.

-The Chronospédia project of F. Simon-Fustier et K. Protassov is a project developed on the basis of a tower clock 3D modelling activity conducted since about 2012 by the workshop of Mr. Simon-Fustier in a Lyon suburb, and declined through the modelling of the horizontal clock in Diderot and d'Alembert's Encyclopédie, of the Vaux-le-Vicomte castle tower clock, of the electromechanical clock in the city hall in Cluses, of the large carillon clocks in the Mafra palace and a few others.
+The Chronospédia project by F. Simon-Fustier and K. Protassov is a project developed from a 3D modeling activity of tower clocks carried out since around 2012 by Mr. Simon-Fustier's workshop in the suburbs of Lyon and developed through the modeling of the horizontal clock in the Encyclopédie of Diderot and d'Alembert, the tower clock of the Vaux-le-Vicomte castle, the electromechanical clock of city hall of Cluses, the large carillon clocks of the Mafra Palace, and several others.

-After 2020, this project was expanded under the impulsion of K. Protassov and it now has the ambition to save the horological know-how, essentially regarding clocks, by the use of 3D, but also through the integration of other types of data.
+This project was expanded in 2020 under the leadership of K. Protassov and now aims to preserve horological know-how, mainly with regard to clocks, by relying on 3D, but also by integrating a number of other types of data.

-However, the primary motivation of the project is not the horological heritage, nor research on that heritage, given that the leaders of the project have never conducted any systematic works of horological inventory, nor have they published any research works.
-The horological heritage and 3D are rather part of an expansion strategy and are above all part of a business model.
+That said, the primary motivation of the project does not appear to be heritage, nor heritage research, since the project leaders have never conducted systematic horological inventory work, nor published research on the history of horology or horological technology.
+It seems that heritage and 3D are rather part of an expansion strategy and correspond above all to an economic model.

-Given that I have followed the project since 2015, I have come to adopt a quite critical position towards it, in particular because of the dangers it represents for the true priorities of horological heritage, and because the authors of the project have very little hindsight in 3D.
+Having followed the project since 2015, I have been led to adopt a rather critical attitude towards it, particularly because of the dangers it represents for real priorities in terms of horological heritage, and because of the project's authors' lack of perspective on 3D.

-To summarize in a few words the considerable danger that Chronospédia represents:
+I'll summarize in a few words what I consider to be the considerable danger posed by Chronospédia:

-One of the consequences of the previous observations is that the work of Chronospédia is not sustainable and in particular that the different models will one day have to be redone, in order to make them truly open and to submit them to the criticism of the scientific community.
+One consequence of the above observations is that Chronospédia's work is not sustainable and, in particular, that the various models will one day have to be redone, in order to make them truly open and subject them to criticism by the scientific community.

-The contents of this page is frequently updated.
+The content of this page is regularly updated.

 D. Roegel